Tag Archive for: Medicine

 • Summary and Q&A (30 minutes)

-The University of Montpellier is committed to this cause, particularly on the campus of the Montpellier Faculty of Medicine.
-You can find these bags on the Nîmes campus, located in the restrooms on the ground floor of Building A and in those of Building B next to the cafeteria, on the Arnaud de Villeneuve campus in the student organization offices, and finally in the restrooms on the first floor of the UPM.
+The University of Montpellier is committed to this cause, particularly on the campus of the Montpellier School of Medicine.
+You can find these bags on the Nîmes campus, located in the restrooms on the ground floor of Building A and in those of Building B next to the cafeteria; on the Arnaud de Villeneuve campus in the student organization offices; and finally in the restrooms on the first floor of the UPM building.
 Anyone can contribute with a simple and discreet gesture by donating sanitary products in their original packaging.

-This bag will allow students to drop off or pick up sanitary products on a self-service basis.
+This bag will allow female students to drop off or pick up sanitary products on their own.